muratkeremozcan/obs/vaulto/other/Quotes.md

 -   ... once battle-testing has defeated real-world issues and edge cases ...
 -   ... trade offs that it made are no longer valuable
 -   a test doesn't deliver value until it fails
+-   what you can avoid testing is more important than what you are testing
+-   We don't get to do naive UI e2e before there is confidence that the backend works.
+Better to use an API test client, closer to the backend code and deployments, vs our late UI e2e.
+At that point we need to be careful with test duplication, use minimal UI e2e & only fill in the gaps.
+There aren't too many test frameworks that support that test strategy..
+[Cypress.io](https://www.linkedin.com/company/cypress.io/) is one.
 *   Always look for opportunities to tweak what test is already existing as opposed to writing partially duplicated tests for new specs.
 The reason Cucumber / Gherkin is not great is this duplication; if every feature was mapped to a spec, there would be much duplication between the specs.
 What matters from a test perspective is the beginning state of a test; if reaching that state is common, then it is an opportunity for a test enhancement vs partial test duplication.
 At which point, the only caveat becomes the test duration for parallelization concerns.
+* My golden rules in testing: - It’s always cost v confidence - cost = creation + execution + maintenance - What you can avoid testing is more important than what you are testing
 *   The debate on Page Object vs module pattern is really just Inheritance vs Composition.
 Inheritance (PO) is great for describing what something is; the page has x, y, z on it.
 Composition (module pattern) is great for describing what something does.
 Which one do you think best fits component based architecture, where components are the building blocks and get reused on pages?
 How about user flows?
 *   Study for 1 hour every morning.
 Even in the most ideal job, you won't be learning more than 500 hours a year, because most of it is busy work and grind.
 If you invest an hour a day in gaining knowledge, in 5 years you will build 10 years worth of relative tech
 *   When you have purpose, you have work-life integration.
 Find your purpose, and never work a day in your life.
 Help others build their self-defined purpose, and you rarely have to people-manage.